JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 === AIC and BIC <sec:3_7_ic>

 Now we want to delve a bit deeper into other metrics for model selection, specifically the BIC (Bayesian Information Criterion) and AIC (Akaike Information Criterion).
-Generically they are calculated as:
+Generally they are calculated as:

 $
   upright("AIC") & = - 2 log L (upright(bold(Y)) \| upright(bold(hat(psi)))) + 2 p\